Kong/google-marketplace-kong-app/README.md

 The `TRACK` is the application track (sequence of compatible releases), eg. `TRACK=0.14`.
 The `TRACK_MINOR` is the minor version within the track version, eg. `TRACK_MINOR=1`.
-The combination of `TRACK`.`TRACK_MINOR` should be a valid Kong CE version number, eg. `0.14.1`.
+The combination of `TRACK`.`TRACK_MINOR` should be a valid Kong version number, eg. `0.14.1`.

-In the above example rolling out the app at track 0.14, will install Kong CE 0.14.1
+In the above example rolling out the app at track 0.14, will install Kong 0.14.1

 ### Versioning notes